 Pinsker has a Masters in Education from LIU, Brooklyn, and attended Sarah Lawrence College for a Creative Non-Fiction MFA.
 While living in New York for 12 years, between Switzerland, France, Japan, India, and Ukraine, she was lucky enough to be mentored by one of the city’s biggest publishing forces as well to attend NYU, New School, and Mediabistro for writing, media and publishing training.
 She interned at BUST Magazine as well as Time Out New York while working as a New York Teaching City Fellow and was the in-house research editor for Condé Nast’s BRIDES Magazine overseen by Anna Wintour.

-She is an oft-booked storyteller and has appeared on the Moth, Story Collider, How I Learned series, etc. As a stand up comic she has performed at Gotham, Broadway Comedy and other clubs around New York City.
-She has read at the Franklin Park Reading and Freerange Non-Fiction series amongst others.
-Alyssa is represented by Bicoastal Models for acting, fit and commercial print.
+Pinsker was also an oft-booked storyteller and has appeared on The Moth, Story Collider, the How I Learned series, and many more.
+As a stand-up comic, she has performed at Gotham, Broadway Comedy, and other clubs around New York City.
+She has shared her creative non-fiction at the Franklin Park Reading and Freerange Non-Fiction series amongst others.

 She is in Wikipedia for coining the phrase “hipster hassids” in 2007 in her debut same-titled article which made the cover of the New York Post and was twice anthologized and syndicated.
 Her book anthologies include The Hope, edited by Menachem Creditor and The Best Advice in Six Words: Writers Famous and Obscure on Love, Sex, Money, Friendship, Family, Work, and Much More, edited by Larry Smith.
 She is a proud PEN America member and former ASJA Scholarship recipient.